AlexnBray/AlexnBray/ReadMe.md

 # About Me:
-Computer Engineering Student @ The University of Queensland
+Software Engineering Student @ The University of Queensland

 ## 🌐 Socials: